nklerk/neeo_driver-DreamScreen/README.md

 ## Getting started

+* download the driver and unzip it (extract files).

+* For windows: Go to start -> Run, Type cmd and press ok. with the command promt go to the extracted driver. i.e. `cd Downloads` then `cd neeo_driver-DreamScreen-master` depending on the location. insode the folder run `npm install` to install needed dependencies.

+* For mac/linux open the console.
-* Run `npm install` to install needed dependencies.
+  move to the location where the files are extracted. and run `npm install` to install needed dependencies.

+* Start up the driver by executing `node index.js`

 ### Driver

 __How to add a DreamScreen to NEEO:__
-1. Start up the driver by executing `node index.js`
 2. Connect to your NEEO Brain in the NEEO app
 3. Go to add device
 4. You should be able to find and add the DreamScreen by searching for _DreamScreen_